crazii/USBDDOS/README.md

 # How to Build
 The build scripts support multiple hosts: Linux, Windows(WSL/MinGW), DOS/FreeDOS.
 Three set of toolchians are supported: DJGPP, Borland C++ 3.1, Open Watcom v2.
+Basically the Borland C++3.1 built executable has the same features as the Open Watcom build.
 Here's a quick comparison of different toolchains and its generated executables:
 |             | DJGPP         | Borland C++3.1 | Open Watcom |
 |-------------|:-------------:|:--------------:|:-----------:|